SciRooPlot/SciRooPlot/docs/slides/slides.typ

       - Shell environment variables (including user-defined ones) are supported and expanded automatically.

-      - Registered files are searched in alphabetical order.
+      - Registered files are searched in the order they were added (files inside an added directory in alphabetical order); the first file containing the requested object wins.
 Within each file, the directory hierarchy is traversed until the first matching data object is found.

       - Local ROOT objects can also be directly added.